tlock/moodle-qtype_stack/doc/en/Developer/Development_history.md

 6. Added the dropdown input type.
 7. Added basic support for scientific [units](../Authoring/Units.md), including a new input type and science answer tests.
 8. Added support for `grid2d` in newer versions of Maxima only.
+9. Add a mechanism to allow spaces in inputs.
+Trial functionality, which might change.

 ## Version 3.4